Skip to Content

 The serene landscape of Old Cromwell also makes it a popular spot for walks and picnics.
 Keen for a hike or a place to walk your pup?
 You can even enjoy a hearty stretch of trail around Lake Dunstan, as the Cromwell-Bannockburn Walkway runs right through the heart of the Heritage Precinct.
 There’s no denying this is one of the best things to do while you’re visiting Cromwell!

 No trip to Cromwell would be complete without a proper sampling of its fine local food.
-Every Sunday, the Old Cromwell area boasts a top-shelf selection of local merchants, farmers, and bespoke gourmet treats to try out.
+Every Sunday between October and April, the Old Cromwell area boasts a top-shelf selection of local merchants, farmers, and bespoke gourmet treats to try out.

 Hungry for some samples?
 As you walk around the Sunday Farmers & Craft Market, try out some honey, olive oils, artisanal cheeses, jams, and a whole host of other local favorites.
 There’s even fresh produce, organic herbs, homemade candles, jewelry, clothing, and handmade woven goods up for grabs.

-Each week, the market features live music from local artists.
+Each week, the market runs from 9 am to 1 pm, featuring live music from local artists.
 And if variety is your thing, the market’s vendors continuously change, so there’s always a great rotation of fresh foods to try.
 Even if you’re keen to sample the staples of Cromwell, there is always a core group of local vendors who never miss the Sunday market.

-9. Slip and slide at the brand new Kiwi Water Park
+11. Slip and slide at the brand-new Kiwi Water Park

 The Kiwi Water Park in Cromwell